AdobeDocs/experience-platform.en/help/segmentation/api/edge-segmentation.md

 ## Next steps

-Now that you know how to create edge-segmentation-enabled segments, you can use them to enable same page and next page personalization use cases.
+Now that you know how to create edge-segmentation-enabled segments, you can use them to enable same-page and next-page personalization use cases.

 To learn how to perform similar actions and work with segments using the Adobe Experience Platform user interface, please visit the [Segment Builder user guide](../ui/segment-builder.md).